-There are many great internship opportunities for those interested in a career as a herpetologist, zoo keeper, or wildlife rehabilitator.
-(Additional internship opportunities with reptiles may be found on the zoo internship or wildlife rehabilitation internship listings on this site).
+Herpetology is the study of amphibians such as toads and reptiles like snakes and lizards.
+Those looking to break into this field may consider a herpetology internship.
+Nationally, there are many great internship opportunities for those interested in careers as herpetologists, zookeepers, or wildlife rehabilitators.
+Additional internship opportunities with reptiles may be found on the zoo internship or wildlife rehabilitation internship listings on this site.

 Conserve Wildlife Foundation of New Jersey

 The Conserve Wildlife Foundation of New Jersey accepts summer interns for its Great Bay Terrapin Project each year.
 Interns are involved with a wide variety of duties which include collecting data on terrapins, giving educational presentations to the public, participating in road patrols, and conducting their own independent terrapin research projects.
-A 35-hour work week is required, with weekend and holiday hours being necessary during peak breeding season.
+A 35-hour workweek is required, with weekend and holiday hours being necessary during peak animal or reptile breeding season.
 A $1,500 stipend is offered.

 Smithsonian Conservation Biology Institute

 The Smithsonian Conservation Biology Institute (in Virginia) offers a 3-month field and laboratory internship centered on herpetology research, husbandry, and conservation.
 Interns in the program are tasked with providing general animal care, collecting samples from live animals, testing samples for disease in a lab setting, and assisting with wood turtle surveys and the tracking of other populations.
 Candidates must have completed at least two years of undergraduate studies and commit to the program for a 3 month period.
 No stipend is offered.